-To ensure compliance with timeliness and expenditure requirements of CDBG and HOME, and ESG funded activities, completion of a required NEPA environmental review shall not be funded by awarded funds from these programs.
-Funding agreements will not be offered for execution until the required environmental review and conditions have been met.
+To ensure compliance with timeliness expenditure requirements of CDBG and HOME, funded activities, completion of a required NEPA environmental review shall not be funded by awarded funds from these programs.
+An exception may be made for HOME projects funded for predevelopment activities, in which case the cost of preparing a NEPA may be eligible for reimbursement, if the expenses are incurred within 24 months prior to the execution of a HOME written agreement and the agreement explicitly states this expense is permitted.
+Aside from this HOME exception, funding agreements will not be offered for execution until the required environmental review and conditions have been met.

 The NEPA requirements under HUD must be followed in the preparation of the review.
+There must be very close coordination between the Commission,the subrecipient and their environmental consultant in the preparation of the NEPA.
 The Commission is the Responsible Entity (RE) and will conduct a peer review of NEPA documents prepared by others.
-Any deficiencies identified during the peer review of a NEPA prepared by others will be the sole responsibility of the the applicant and their environmental consultant and must be addressed before the Commission can proceed to next steps in the NEPA and funding process.
+Any deficiencies identified during the peer review of a NEPA prepared by others will be the sole responsibility of the the subrecipient and their environmental consultant and must be addressed before the Commission can proceed to the next steps in the NEPA and funding process.
 It should be noted that the RE is the only authorized federal representative that can initiate consultations with any tribes that respond to notifications of potential projects during the NEPA preparation.
 There are several steps and coordination involved in the preparation of the NEPA and process of requesting a release of funds from HUD.
 All applicants awarded funds must contact the Commission staff prior to initiating a NEPA environmental review for projects awarded CDBG or HOME funds.